Using this guide:

 Classification of Staff

-To add an employee's Employment Type and Classification/ Level, go to Time & Attendance > Staff > (Employee Name) > Pay Conditions > Under Industry Award select the Award applicable to the employee, as below:
+To do this, navigate to Workforce > Staff > (Employee Name) > Pay Conditions > Then under Industry Award select Nursery.

-The Employment Types and Classification/ Levels under the selected Managed Template will then populate via the drop downs for each selection:
+Once the Nursery Award Managed Template has been assigned to the pay conditions, the Employment Types and Classifications / Levels available under the Managed Template will populate via drop downs for each selection.

 Employment Types